iharh/nixcfg/README.md

 * firmware - UEFI
 * boot device order -> SATA CDROM 1

-Exiting the console
-* To exit the console, hold the CTRL key and press ], then press Enter.

 But it lacks a some modern/advanced features, listed below.
 So, I decided to start from the ground up and move slowly to the modern state of the art approaches, like: